There is a sales technique that, while often used by larger sales teams, isn't often used by individuals or small teams — a sales cadence.

 Before doing anything else, you need to make sure you understand who your prospects are.
 Here are a few questions you can answer for yourself to narrow down who you want to target:

 - What industry is my product the best fit for?

-- Which region do I want to focus on?
+- Which regions do I want to focus on?

 This isn’t an exhaustive list, but it should help you start to define whom you want to focus your efforts on.

-Once you have an idea of whom you want to target, it is critical to know some basic characteristics about the prospective client.
+Once you have an idea of whom you want to target, it's critical to know some basic characteristics about the prospect.
 To do this, you should know at least the following about your targets: